Coronavirus Disease 2019 (COVID-19)

 Columbia COVID-19 Data Dashboard

-*Includes cases confirmed by diagnostic testing and presumptive cases.
+*Total cases includes cases confirmed by diagnostic testing and presumptive cases.
 Presumptive cases are those without a positive diagnostic test who present COVID-19-like symptoms and had close contact with a confirmed case.

 The number of individuals tested is provided by the Oregon Health Authority.
 COVID-19 testing is ordered at the discretion of local health care providers.
 Public Health does not provide COVID-19 testing and does not need to approve testing for COVID-19.
 Data for the state is available here→.